User Interface Configuration¶

 modified.
 If False, there is no such watch in place.

-- time_zone (str, default: "client"): indicates how date and time values should be
+- time_zone (str, default: "client"): indicates how date and time

 You can use a TZ database name (as listed in Time zones list on Wikipedia) or one of the following values: